epics-motor/motorPhytron/phytronApp/src/README.txt

 =========
 Database:
 =========
-All 8 database files (Phytron_AIO.db, Phytron_AIO_MCC.db, Phytron_CMD.db,
+All 9 database files (Phytron_AIO.db, Phytron_AIO_MCC.db, Phytron_CMD.db,
 Phytron_DIO.db, Phytron_DIO_MCC1.db, Phytron_I1AM01.db, Phytron_MCM01.db,
-Phytron_motor.db) in $(MOTOR_ROOT)/motorApp/Db are expanded by
+Phytron_motor.db, Phytron_motor2.db) in $(MOTOR_ROOT)/motorApp/Db are expanded
-motor.substitutions.phytron file in $(MOTOR_ROOT)/iocBoot/iocWithAsyn
+by motor.substitutions.phytron file in $(MOTOR_ROOT)/iocBoot/iocWithAsyn

-For using an already configured motor axis, at least (Phytron_motor.db) must be used.
+For using an already configured motor axis, at least (Phytron_motor.db or Phytron_motor2.db) must be used.
 To configure an Phytron axis, also (Phytron_I1AM01.db) is necessary.
 If you want to use phyMOTION controller functions, use (Phytron_MCM01.db).

 The analog I/O support needs the files (Phytron_AIO.db) for phyMOTION or (Phytron_AIO_MCC.db) for MCC-1/MCC-2 controllers.
 The digital I/O support needs